Associate of Science in Nursing

 Two tracks lead to an Associate of Science in Nursing degree:

-- Regular track takes two academic years and two summers.
+- Regular track takes two academic years and one summer.

 - Licensed Practical Nurse (LPN)-to-RN track takes one academic year and one summer for qualified LPNs.

-Both tracks have one admission cycle per year.
-Application must be made to both the University and the nursing program.
-Access the nursing program application or contact the nursing department before the annual February 1 application deadline.
+Both tracks have one admission application cycle per year from June 1 to February 1.
+Separate applications must be made to both the university and to the nursing program.
+Access the nursing program application online through My Grizzly Den.
 Admission to the program is by application and committee selection.

 The Associate of Science in Nursing Degree Program is fully approved by the Missouri State Board of Nursing and has continued accreditation through the Accreditation Commission for Education in Nursing.

 Successful completion of the nursing program does not guarantee licensure.
-Applicants may be denied licensure in Missouri for one or any combination of causes stated in the Missouri Nursing Practice Act Sect.
-335.066, 2 (1-15) RSMo.
-A copy of the Missouri Nursing Practice Act Sect.
-335-066, 2, (1-15) RSMo is available upon request to the Missouri State University-West Plains nursing department or may be obtained from the Missouri State Board of Nursing website.
+Applicants may be denied licensure in Missouri for one or any combination of causes stated in the Missouri Nursing Practice Act § 335.066, 2 (1-15) RSMo.
+A copy of the Missouri Nursing Practice Act § 335.066, 2, (1-15) RSMo is available upon request to the Missouri State University-West Plains nursing department or may be obtained from the Missouri State Board of Nursing website.